MicrosoftDocs/memdocs/sccm/sum/deploy-use/third-party-software-updates.md

 2. Complete the wizard.
 After initial subscription, the catalog should start to download in a few minutes.
     - The catalog synchronizes automatically every 7 days.
     - Click **Sync now** in the ribbon to force a sync.
-3. After the catalog is downloaded, the product metadata needs to be synchronized to the software update point.
+3. After the catalog is downloaded, the product metadata needs to be synchronized from the WSUS database into the Configuration Manager database.
 [Manually start the software updates synchronization](../get-started/synchronize-software-updates.md#manually-start-software-updates-synchronization) to synchronize the product information.
-4. Once the product information is synchronized, [Configure the product to synchronize](../get-started/configure-classifications-and-products.md#to-configure-classifications-and-products-to-synchronize) its updates into Configuration Manager.
+4. Once the product information is synchronized, [Configure the SUP to synchronize the desired product](../get-started/configure-classifications-and-products.md#to-configure-classifications-and-products-to-synchronize) into Configuration Manager.
 5. [Manually start the software updates synchronization](../get-started/synchronize-software-updates.md#manually-start-software-updates-synchronization) to synchronize the new product's updates into Configuration Manager.
 6. When the synchronization completes, you can see the third-party updates in the **All Updates** node.
 These updates are published as **metadata-only** updates until you choose to publish them.
      - The icon with the blue arrow represents a metadata-only software update. ![Metadata only software update icon](media/MetadataOnly.png)